circlefin/chainmail/README.md

 The `chainlink.py` script interacts with an Ethereum network.
 Use the configuration file `config.yaml` to configure your connection to use anvil, testnet, or mainnet.

-Run `python chainlink.py` to get the exact usage instructions.
+Activate the virtual environment and run `python chainlink.py` to get the exact usage instructions.
 You can
 - Deploy an instance of the Chainmail contract.
 - Register an email address, fingerprint, and sender Ethereum address.
 - Register an email message.